aalto-trafficsense/regular-routes-devops/README.markdown

     }

-C: Setting up development server at Digital Ocean
+A: Setting up development server at Digital Ocean
 ----------------------------------------

 1. IN LOCAL DESKTOP: package cookbooks (automatically resolves and includes dependencies)